vidishsirdesai/projects/README.md

 The following is the heatmap showing the correlation of columns after the encoding is done,
 ![alt text](artifacts/heatmap_post_encoding.png)

-The following are the highly correlated columns,
+The following columns are the highly correlated as observed in the above heatmap,
+- `hot` and `isguestlogin`.
 - `numcompromised` and `numroot`.
 - `numroot` and `numcompromised`.
 - `serrorrate` and `srvserrorrate`.